-The spring wheat varieties were significantly different in harvest moisture and yield (Table 7, Figure 2).
-Prosper had the lowest harvest moisture (14.3%).
+The spring wheat varieties were significantly different in yield and DON concentration (Table 7, Figure 2).
+Prosper was the highest yielding (2390 lbs ac-1) and has the lowest DON concentration (4.65 ppm).
+Both varieties exceeded the FDA recommendation of 1ppm.
 Both varieties had moistures above 14% and therefore had to be dried down for storage.
-Glenn was the highest yielding (2657 lbs ac-1) and had the highest test weight of 58.4 lbs bu-1.
-Neither of the varieties achieved industry standards for test weight of 60 lbs bu-1.
-Varieties did not differ in yield or DON concentrations and both were below the FDA recommendation of 1 ppm.
+Neither of the varieties, achieved industry standards for test weight of 60 lbs bu-1.